 Grants Available at SFSC

-Grants are awarded by federal, state and institutional sources and do not have to be paid back.
-Grants are based on financial need and require that you complete the FAFSA.
+Grants are awarded by federal, state and institutional sources and do not have to be repaid.
+Because grants are based on financial need, applicants must first complete the Free Application for Federal Financial Aid (FAFSA).
 Applications submitted by April 15 are given priority consideration for many types of aid.

 Examples of Year-Round Pell Grant